dotnet/docs/docs/standard/garbage-collection/implementing-dispose.md

 If the method call comes from a finalizer (that is, if `disposing` is `false`), only the code that frees unmanaged resources executes.
 Because the order in which the garbage collector destroys managed objects during finalization is not defined, calling this `Dispose` overload with a value of `false` prevents the finalizer from trying to release managed resources that may have already been reclaimed.

-## Implementing the dispose pattern
+## Cascade dispose calls

 If your class owns a field or property, and its type implements <xref:System.IDisposable>, the containing class itself should also implement <xref:System.IDisposable>.
 Meaning a class that is responsible for instantiating an <xref:System.IDisposable> implementation and storing it as an instance member, is also responsible for its clean up.
-This is to help ensure that the referenced disposable types are given the opportunity to perform clean up through the <xref:System.IDisposable.Dispose%2A> method.
-The class should be `sealed` (or `NotInheritable` in Visual Basic) - for inheritance patterns, see [implementing the dispose pattern for a base class](#implementing-the-dispose-pattern-for-a-base-class).
+This is to help ensure that the referenced disposable types are given the opportunity to deterministically perform clean up through the <xref:System.IDisposable.Dispose%2A> method.
+In this example the class is `sealed` (or `NotInheritable` in Visual Basic).

 [!code-csharp[Conceptual.Disposable#1](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.disposable/cs/disposable1.cs#1)]
 [!code-vb[Conceptual.Disposable#7](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.disposable/vb/disposable1.vb#7)]

-## Implementing the dispose pattern for a base class
+## Implement the dispose pattern

-If you implement the dispose pattern for a base class, you must provide the following:
+A base type, could be a `class` or `struct` is any c.
+If you implement the dispose pattern for a base type, you must provide the following:

 > [!IMPORTANT]
 > You should implement this pattern for all base classes that implement <xref:System.IDisposable.Dispose> and are not `sealed` (`NotInheritable` in Visual Basic).